On a Clear Day You Can See Forever

-On a Clear Day You Can See Forever is a musical with music by Burton Lane and a book and lyrics by Alan Jay Lerner based loosely on Berkeley Square, written in 1926 by John L. Balderston.
+On a Clear Day You Can See Forever is a musical with music by Burton Lane and a book and lyrics by Alan Jay Lerner based loosely on the play Berkeley Square, written in 1926 by John L. Balderston.
 It concerns a woman who has ESP and has been reincarnated.
 The musical received three Tony Award nominations.

 Productions

 The Broadway production opened at the Mark Hellinger Theatre on October 17, 1965, and closed on June 11, 1966, after 280 performances and 3 previews.
 The production was directed by Robert Lewis, choreographed by Herbert Ross, and starred Barbara Harris as Daisy Gamble/Melinda, John Cullum as Dr. Mark Bruckner, Clifford David as Edward Moncrief, Titos Vandis as Themistocles Kriakos, and William Daniels (Harris's co-star in A Thousand Clowns) as Warren Smith.
 Louis Jourdan was the original leading man when the show had its tryout at the Colonial Theatre in Boston but was replaced by Cullum before it reached Broadway.
 Scenic design was by Oliver Smith and costume design was by Freddy Wittop.

 The show was not well received.
 Ben Brantley of The New York Times recalled: "Its book was strained and muddled, most critics agreed; its big production numbers were simply cumbersome.
 But it did have [a] lushly melodic score...."
 Tours followed, starring such diverse actress-singers as Tammy Grimes, Linda Lavin, and Nancy Dussault as Daisy/Melinda.

 The New York Times reported that the show was budgeted at $600,000, with NBC supplying $150,000 and RCA $60,000.
 Operating cost per week was said to be $55,000-60,000 at a time when a big musical’s typical weekly cost was about $45,000.

 A 1970 film adaptation directed by Vincente Minnelli starred Barbra Streisand, Yves Montand, Bob Newhart and Jack Nicholson.

 In February 2000, the New York City Center Encores! series presented a staged concert starring Kristin Chenoweth as Daisy/Melinda and Peter Friedman as Dr. Bruckner.
 The show premiered in London in 2000 at the Bridewell Theatre.